No imputation without representation: Experimental Setup

 \subsection{Datasets}

-We use twenty real-life datasets with naturally occurring missing values from the UCI repository for machine learning \citep{dua19uci} (Table~\ref{tab_statistics}).
+We use twenty real-life datasets with naturally occurring missing values from the UCI repository for machine learning \cite{dua19uci} (Table~\ref{tab_statistics}).
+These datasets are quite varied --- they cover a number of different domains and contain between 155 and 76\,000 records, between 4 and 590 attributes, between 2 and 21 decision classes and missing value rates between 0.0032 and 0.43.

 We have preprocessed these data\-sets in the following manner.
-When it was clear from the description that an attribute was categorical, we treated it as such, even if it was originally represented with numerals.
-Conversely, where the possible values of an attribute admitted a semantic order, we encoded them numerically.
-We have removed attributes that were labelled non-informative by the accompanying documentation, as well as identifiers and alternative target values.
-For \e{dress-sales}, we cleaned up the data by eliminating spelling variations.
-For \e{heart-disease}, we reduced the id-attribute to only identify the source hospital.
-In \e{thyroid0387}, a small number of records belonged to multiple classes, which we resolved by retaining the most specific class.
+We have removed attributes that were non-informative according to the accompanying documentation, as well as identifiers and alternative target values.
+When it was clear from the description that an attribute was categorical, we have treated it as such, even if it was originally represented with numerals.
+Conversely, where the possible values of an attribute admitted a semantic order, we have encoded them numerically.
+We have left binary attributes in their original encoding (categorical or numerical).
+To enable 5-fold cross-validation, we have removed classes with fewer than 5 records.

-\section{Results and discussion}
+\section{Results and Discussion}

 Using the experimental setup detailed in the previous section, we now try to answer the questions listed in Subsection~\ref{sec_questions}.